chachoumancentria/CybersecurityAndDataPrivacy/BookingSystem-Phase4/cookiepolicy.md

 We may update our cookie use to reflect new features or legal requirements.
 Notices of material changes will appear on the Site.

 ## 7. Contact
-For questions about our Cookie Policy or to request more information: privacy@centriacyber.example (replace with your official contact).
+For questions about our Cookie Policy or to request more information: privacy@centriacyber.example.